Ola John

-Ola John (born 19 May 1992) is a professional footballer who plays for Al-Hazem as a left winger.
+Ola John (born 19 May 1992) is a professional footballer who plays for Al-Arabi as a left winger.
 Born in Liberia, he has represented the Netherlands national team.

 A product of FC Twente's youth system, he played with their first team from 2010 to 2012 before joining S.L.
 Benfica.
 Amid a 2014 loan to Hamburger SV for half a season, he played regularly at Benfica in the seasons of 2012–13 and 2014–15.
 Afterwards, he was loaned out to Reading, Wolverhampton Wanderers and Deportivo de La Coruña.
 After playing only one match with Benfica's reserve team in 2017–18, he moved to Vitória for the upcoming season.

 Internationally, John gained one cap for the Netherlands national team in 2013.

 Club career

 Twente

 The 2011–12 season was the big breakthrough for John at Twente, as he got a starting place from Co Adriaanse at the start of the season, and did not lose that even with competition for the left forward position, as Nacer Chadli returned from injury.
 He also topped the UEFA Europa League group stage assist rankings with six assists.
 In Twente's home match in the Europa League against Odense BK on 3 November, John provided all three assists in a 3–2 win.
 John was influential in the Eredivisie campaign as well, netting two goals in a 6–2 victory over FC Utrecht on 4 December 2011.